raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ## Server configuration

 Plug the SD card into the server Raspberry Pi, and then boot the server.
-The client Raspberry Pi will need a root file system to boot from: we will use a copy of the server's root filesystem as place it in  `/nfs/client1`:
+The client Raspberry Pi will need a root file system to boot from: we will use a copy of the server's root filesystem and place it in  `/nfs/client1`:

 ```bash
 sudo mkdir -p /nfs/client1